BertrandServin/yapp/README.md

 The output files produced are a phased VCF `<path/to/prefix>_phased.vcf.gz` and a binary file `<path/to/prefix>_yapp.db`.
-This binary file is useful for conducting analyses with other `yapp` commands.
+This binary file is useful for conducting analyses with other `yapp` commands. `yapp` also stores the data on disk in the form of `zarr` Zarrays which makes it convenient to work with and transfer information from one `yapp` command to another or if you want to access programatically (in python) the results.
+When you are finished using it you might consider deleting those files as they can be big.

 #### Citation
 `yapp phase` uses a Weighted Constraints Satisfaction Problem solver,